sytseng/ndx-harvey-swac/README.md

 The `LabMetaDataMouse` is for reading metadata in the NWB files for individual mice that contain the widefield retinotopy and vessel image of the cranial window under two photon microscope.
+Load the class before reading the NWB file:
 ```python
 from ndx_harvey_swac import LabMetaDataMouse
 ```